SujoyPaul0/Amazon-Clone/README.md

-Here's a comprehensive README file for your Amazon clone project.
-You can customize it further if needed.

----

 # Amazon Clone

 This project is a clone of Amazon.com built using HTML, CSS, and JavaScript.
 It replicates the basic functionality and layout of the Amazon website and serves as a demonstration of front-end development skills.